-Erik Erikson's Eight Stages of Social-Emotional Development
+Erik Erikson's Eight Stages of Social-Emotional Development (connected to Assignment #4)

 1. Learning Basic Trust Versus Basic Mistrust [hope] (birth to two yrs)

 If the child is nurtured and loved, he/she develops a sense of trust and security.
 If badly handled, it leads to insecurity and mistrust.